sohanbhat23/Ciridae-Rollup-Platform/README.md

 - All chart colors reference the same palette
 - Half-pixel borders throughout for precision at high-DPI screens

----

 ## The Business Context

-This platform was built as part of a strategic pitch to Ciridae's Co-Founder & CEO, Jack Soslow.
+This platform was built as part of a strategic pitch.
 The core argument — Ciridae is already building systems that create measurable financial value for PE-backed businesses.
 The platform demonstrates what it looks like when Ciridae formalizes that value creation into an equity participation model, operates it across a roll-up portfolio, and tracks the compounding returns in real time.

 The restoration vertical was chosen because Ciridae's published case study is a PE-owned Dallas restoration business — making the model not theoretical but already proven in production.

----

 ## Author

-Sohan — Finance and Business Analytics, University of Pittsburgh
+Sohan Bhattacharyya — Finance and Business Analytics, University of Pittsburgh
 Internship experience: Assured Guaranty, PE Gate, Pacific Red Holdings